nobeljacob/IDRR_label_info/README.md

 2. This codebase requires the GloVe embeddings 42b version to be downloaded and placed at the same level as the train.py file.

+3. To enable prototypical discourse connectives, copy the contents of the model_proto_dc.py file into the current model.py that contains code for parent-child addition.